MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-audio-and-video.md

 You can use both Teams admin center and PowerShell to set this policy.
 You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet, and then assign the policy to users.

-To specify whether users can customize their video background in a meeting, set the **VideoFiltersMode** parameter (**Select video filters** setting in Teams Admin Center) as follows:
+To specify whether users can customize their video background in a meeting, set the **VideoFiltersMode** parameter (**Select video filters** setting in Teams admin center) as follows:

 |Setting value in PowerShell|Setting value in Teams admin center |Behavior  |
 |---------|---------|---------|